AnthonyTechnologies/python-styleguide/documentation.md

 Read the Docs (RTD) builds are configured via a YAML file located at docs/.readthedocs.yaml.
 Typical key settings:

-- version: 2 â€” RTDâ€™s v2 configuration schema.
+- version: 2 — RTD’s v2 configuration schema.
 - build:
-  - os: ubuntu-20.04 â€” Linux image used for builds.
+  - os: ubuntu-20.04 — Linux image used for builds.
-  - tools.python: "3.12" â€” Python version used on RTD.
+  - tools.python: "3.12" — Python version used on RTD.
 - sphinx:
-  - configuration: docs/conf.py â€” RTD invokes Sphinx with this config file.
+  - configuration: docs/conf.py — RTD invokes Sphinx with this config file.
-- formats: all â€” Build all supported formats (HTML, PDF via LaTeX, and EPUB).
+- formats: all — Build all supported formats (HTML, PDF via LaTeX, and EPUB).
 - python.install:
-  - requirements: docs/requirements.txt â€” Additional doc-specific dependencies are installed from this pinned file.
+  - requirements: docs/requirements.txt — Additional doc-specific dependencies are installed from this pinned file.
-  - path: . â€” Installs the project itself into the RTD environment so autodoc can import modules.
+  - path: . — Installs the project itself into the RTD environment so autodoc can import modules.

 Notes and recommendations:
 - Keep docs/requirements.txt aligned with extensions and themes configured in docs/conf.py (e.g., sphinx, sphinx-rtd-theme, sphinx-click; optional furo, myst-parser).
 Pin versions to ensure reproducible RTD builds.
-- Local builds via nox -s docs-build / nox -s docs do not use .readthedocs.yaml; they rely on noxfile.pyâ€™s session dependencies.
+- Local builds via nox -s docs-build / nox -s docs do not use .readthedocs.yaml; they rely on noxfile.py’s session dependencies.
 When changing Sphinx extensions or themes, update both the nox sessions and docs/requirements.txt to keep parity with RTD.
 - If the location of conf.py or the Python version changes, reflect those changes in docs/.readthedocs.yaml to avoid RTD build failures.